-Health practitioners can rely on an Advance Care Directive and/or direction from a substituted decision maker appointed by you made in good faith and in the absence of negligence are protected from criminal and civil liability in doing so.
+Health practitioners can rely on an Advance Care Directive and/or direction from a substituted decision maker appointed by you made in good faith and, in the absence of negligence, are protected from criminal and civil liability in doing so.

-A valid Advance Care Directive is one which is signed by the person and witnessed by an authorised witness.
+A valid Advance Care Directive is one which is signed by the Donor and witnessed by an authorised witness.
 Health practitioners can rely on a valid Advance Care Directive in good faith and have legal protection for doing so.
 The witness’ role is to be satisfied that the person making the Advance Care Directive is competent and is completing the Advance Care Directive of his or her own free will.